jonovik/cgptoolbox/doc/source/index.rst

 Design philosophy
 =================

-The cGP toolbox will provide a streamlined interface from genomic databases to model parameter structures.
+The *cgptoolbox* will provide a streamlined interface from genomic databases to model parameter structures.
 At the population level, it provides functions for mating and recombining genomes, keeping track of chromosomal organization and genetic distances (map units) between genes,